As circular cells become curved and clog our capillaries

 A private cover with first day cancellation, United States, 2004

-The second postage stamp set is from Kenya, issued in 2019 on ten years of World Sickle Cell day (19th June 2019).
+A good 100 years after Walter Clement Noel made his journey to the United States, World Health Organization woke up to recognize this disease as global.
+In 2005-06 UNESCO and then WHO recognized sickle cell disease as a problem.
+On June 19, 2009 we had our first World Sickle Cell Day.
+The second postage stamp set on Sickle cell disease is from Kenya, issued in 2019 on ten years of World Sickle Cell day (19th June 2019).
 The set shows a family of four, children, and parents.

 A family of four, Sickle cell disease day, Kenya 2019